 The main Act covering OHS in Victoria is the Victorian Occupational Health and Safety Act 2004.
 The Act came into effect on July 1, 2005.
 Click on the items below for a summary of the main sections of OHS Act of relevance to workers and OHS reps.

 WorkSafe Victoria has produced a series of publications on the OHS Act.
 These include Information Sheets, Guides, and more.
-All of these can be downloaded from the OHS Act page on their website.
 Four useful publications are:

 - Guide to the Act - provides a summary of the 2004 OHS Act (currently unavailable)

 - Information for employees on health and safety - for employees, independent contractors and their employees (this is also available in several languages)